An Economic-Based Analysis of RANKING for Online Bipartite Matching: The Online Bipartite Matching Problem

-A simple greedy algorithm for this problem matches each arriving vertex with an arbitrary unmatched neighbour, if available.
-Every greedy algorithm outputs a maximal matching, hence has cardinality at least a half of the maximum matching.
-It is not very difficult to see that this bound is tight; that is, there exist graphs for which this greedy algorithm cannot achieve more than half of the maximum matching.
-It was also shown that a randomized version of the greedy algorithm, which chooses a currently unmatched neighbor uniformly at random (if one exists) also has a competitive ratio of $1/2$, up to low order terms \cite{DBLP:conf/stoc/KarpVV90}.
+A family of simple greedy algorithms for the online bipartite matching problem match every arriving vertex with an arbitrary unmatched neighbor, if available.
+(This is a family of algorithms as the arbitrary choices may be different).
+Every such greedy algorithm outputs a maximal matching, hence has cardinality of at least $n/2$.
+It is easy to see that this bound is tight; {\sl i.e.}, there exist graphs for which this greedy algorithm cannot achieve more than half of the maximum matching (for example, the first $n/2$ vertices in $L$ are connected to all vertices in $\Right$, and the remaining $n/2$ vertices in $\Left$ are connected to the $n/2$ vertices in $\Right$ that were matched to the first half of the vertices in $\Left$.)
+A randomized version of the greedy algorithm, which chooses a currently unmatched neighbor uniformly at random (if one exists), cannot improve upon this ratio either (up to lower order terms) \cite{DBLP:conf/stoc/KarpVV90}.

-In \cite{DBLP:conf/stoc/KarpVV90}, Karp et al. introduced the randomized RANKING algorithm, and proved that it has a competitive ratio of $1-\frac{1}{e}$.
-They also showed that this bound is tight (up to low order terms).
-RANKING first chooses a random permutation $\pi$ over the vertices in $\Right$.
-Upon the arrival of a vertex $\ell_i$, RANKING matches $\ell_i$ to the highest-ranked (according to $\pi$) currently unmatched neighbor of $\ell_i$.
+\paragraph{The Randomized RANKING Algorithm.} The RANKING algorithm, introduced by Karp, Vazirani and Vazirani \cite{DBLP:conf/stoc/KarpVV90}, is a simple randomized algorithm, which works as follows: it first chooses a random permutation $\pi$ over the vertices in $\Right$.
+Upon the arrival of a vertex $\ell_i$, RANKING matches $\ell_i$ to the highest-ranked (with respect to $\pi$) currently unmatched neighbor of $\ell_i$.

+Karp et al. proved that RANKING matches at least $(1-\frac{1}{e})n$ edges in expectation.
+They also showed that this bound is tight (up to low order terms{\footnote{That is, no online algorithm matches more than $(1-1/e)n+O(1)$ edges in expectation.
+Specifically, Feige \cite{Feige19} shows that no online integral matching algorithm matches more than $(1-\frac{1}{e})n+1-\frac{2}{e}+O(\frac{1}{n!})$ edges in expectation.}).

-The analysis in the original paper was quite complicated.
-Subsequent papers by Goel and Mehta \cite{DBLP:conf/soda/GoelM08}, Birnbaum and Mathieu \cite{DBLP:journals/sigact/BirnbaumM08} and Devanur Jain and Kleinberg \cite{DBLP:conf/soda/DevanurJK13} simplified the analysis considerably.
-The proof presented here is based on an economic interpretation of the online bipartite matching problem.
-It is similar to the proof of \cite{DBLP:conf/soda/DevanurJK13}, but does not make an explicit use of linear programming duality.
+The analysis in the original paper was quite complicated (and imprecise in places).
+Subsequent papers by Goel and Mehta \cite{DBLP:conf/soda/GoelM08}, Birnbaum and Mathieu \cite{DBLP:journals/sigact/BirnbaumM08} and Devanur, Jain and Kleinberg \cite{DBLP:conf/soda/DevanurJK13} simplified the analysis considerably.
+In this work we present an arguably even simpler proof, which is based on an economic interpretation of the online bipartite matching problem.
+It bears similarities to the proof of \cite{DBLP:conf/soda/DevanurJK13}, but does not make an explicit use of linear programming duality.